DAR logo, waving red stripes under a blue star

 Grimes, James

-James was born in County Down, Northern Ireland in 1754.
-He served in Captain George Houston's Company and Col. Benjamin Harrison's Regiment as a private and then as a sergeant.
+James was born in County Down, Northern Ireland, in 1754.
+He served in Captain George Houston's Company and Colonel Benjamin Harrison's Regiment as a private and then as a sergeant.
 He was in the engagements at Burnt Chimneys and Williamsburg, Virginia.
 James married Isabella (no b/d or maiden name) in Kentucky.
-Their first child John was born in KY in 1788.
-Patriot James Grimes died in Ripley County, Indiana, on Nov.
-11, 1833; Isabella also died in Ripley County, Indiana.
+Their first child, John, was born in Kentucky, in 1788.
+Patriot James Grimes died in Ripley County, Indiana, on November 11, 1833; Isabella also died in Ripley County, Indiana.

 Known Children: